Here for the giveaway? You’re in the right place. Keep reading!

-There’s the Arid Garden, the Carnivorous Plant House and the Tropical Conservatory.
+There’s the Arid Garden, the Carnivorous Plant House, and the Tropical Conservatory.
 The tropical conservatory alone is a sight to see.
-The soaring ceilings (5 story!) make you feel like you’re truly outdoors as you take in amazing foliage and catch glimpses of the birds that call the conservatory their home.
+The soaring ceilings (5 stories!) make you feel like you’re truly outdoors as you take in amazing foliage and catch glimpses of the birds that call the conservatory their home.

 These places are super popular each spring when the butterflies are blooming in the conservatory.
 They even make a special caterpillar room in this area during the butterfly event, and kids love looking around the garden for caterpillars hiding on leaves.

 So Meijer Gardens’ indoor activities for kids have really ramped up.
 Their newest endeavor: the Curiosity Courtyard, an entire peaceful play area in the lower level.

 Inspired by Frances Hodgson Burnett’s beloved classic The Secret Garden and composed of elements popular in English garden design, this 2,500 square foot space includes ten engaging activity stations.

 Honestly. feeling a little jealous that I’m not a kid right now…

 I love watching the games kids make up when they’re hanging out in the Curiosity Courtyard.

 Our family loves visiting the Butterflies are Blooming exhibit annually with cameras in tow.
 The exhibit (included with admission) returns annually every March and April with 7,000 tropical butterflies of 60 different species fluttering around the Lena Meijer Tropical Conservatory.

 It’s a unique – and warm – 85-degree experience in 70% humidity.